The Role of Estate Planning

 1).
 Will/Revocable Living Trust

-First is the establishment of a will or living trust drafted according to state law.
-Wills and living trusts are both estate planning tools that can help ensure your assets are protected and bequeathed to your heirs, besides your spouse, which is generally not an issue.
+One of the most common questions in estate planning is about the difference between a will vs a living trust.
 A will is a document that states your final wishes.
 In a will, you state who you want to inherit your property.
 Your will is read by a county court after your death in a process known as probate.
 During the probate process the court makes sure that your final wishes are carried out.
 Wills are simple and inexpensive ways to address many people’s needs, but this document does have limitations on what it can accomplish, thus the need for the other steps we will soon discuss.
+In addition, probate is a public process which means that potentially anyone could see the details of your estate, including what you owned, what you owed, and who inherits—which is why many people choose a living trust to maintain privacy and streamline the transfer of assets.

-For estates that are larger or more complex, the process of probate has some drawbacks.
+For estates that are larger or more complex, the process of probate has some additional drawbacks.
 The probate process averages six to nine months to complete but may take up to two years or more for some complex estates, especially if contentious family members contest the will.
 This can be problematic if your family is in immediate need of the assets.
 Also, the cost may be as high as 5% of the estate’s value for a larger estate.

 2).
 Beneficiary and Transfer on Death Designations

-A will or trust is a document of last resort to determine how to transfer your assets.
-When it comes to financial accounts such as 401k’s, IRAs, and pensions, or insurance policies, the person listed as your beneficiary will end up receiving your assets or insurance benefit regardless of what your will or trust says.
-For this reason, it is important to have beneficiary designations listed on all financial accounts and insurance policies and to update those beneficiary designations as needed.
+While this is surprising to many, when it comes to financial accounts such as 401k’s, IRAs, pensions, or insurance policies, the person listed as your beneficiary will end up receiving your assets or insurance benefit — regardless of what your will or trust says.
+In this case, a will or trust is a document of last resort to determine how to transfer your assets.

 For non-financial assets and bank accounts, assets can be owned as joint tenancy with rights of survivorship and will pass automatically to the surviving joint owner(s) at your death.
 If some assets are not already jointly owned, you can establish joint ownership by re-recording real estate deeds, titles for your car or RV, and other assets.
 Please note however that the joint owner has immediate access to your property, and your joint owner’s creditors may reach the jointly held property.